Support Us On Patreon

 Plesetsk Cosmodrome, Russian Federation

-35/1 has witnessed the launch of 11 rockets, including 11 orbital launch attempts.
-While Plesetsk Cosmodrome, Russian Federation, has been the site for 1681 rocket launches.
+The 35/1 launch pad has hosted 12 rocket launches, including 12 orbital launch attempts.
+The Plesetsk Cosmodrome, Russian Federation launch site has been the location for 1685 total rocket launches.

 Plesetsk Cosmodrome is a Russian spaceport located in Mirny, Arkhangelsk Oblast, about 800 km north of Moscow and approximately 200 km south of Arkhangelsk.
 Originally developed as an ICBM site for the R-7 missile, it also served for numerous satellite launches using the R-7 and other rockets.
 Its high latitude makes it useful only for certain types of launches, especially the Molniya orbits, so for much of the site's history it functioned as a secondary location, with most orbital launches taking place from Baikonur, in the Kazakh SSR.
 With the end of the Soviet Union, Baikonur became a foreign territory, and Kazakhstan charged $115 million usage fees annually.
 Consequently, Plesetsk has seen considerably more activity since the 2000s.